hendrikras/videojs-chrome-pip/README.md

 # videojs-chrome-pip

-implements the Picture in Picture API for google chrome
+This poorly named videojs plugin implements both the Picture in Picture API for Google Chrome and Safari

 ## Table of Contents